bobrien/FS2ATD/README.md

-FS2ATD - FileSystem To Advanced Threat Defense v1.0 (2017) Barry O'Brien (barry_obrien@mcafee.com)
+FS2ATD - FileServer To Advanced Threat Defense v1.0 (2017) Barry O'Brien (barry_obrien@mcafee.com)

 Monitors directories recursively on a fileserver or FTP server for new exe.
 Checks the new file reputation in Threat